Minnesota Truck Accident Attorneys

 Unfortunately, these trucks are instrumental to our daily lives.
 We have to drive beside them every day and night as they deliver the products we need.
 Most of the time, they go almost unnoticed down our highways and roads, although occasionally we have to reckon with the damage they inflict in serious accidents.

 If you or a loved one was injured or killed by a collision with a truck, you might be entitled to receive compensation for your medical bills, lost wages, and rehabilitative needs.
 In the wake of an accident, all negligent or reckless parties can and should be held accountable.
-Call Robert Wilson & Associates today to schedule a free consultation at (612) 334-3444 so we can begin to evaluate your claim and get you the settlement you deserve.
+Call the Minnesota truck accident lawyers of Robert Wilson & Associates today to schedule a free consultation at (612) 334-3444 so we can begin to evaluate your claim and get you the settlement you deserve.